facebookarchive/fixed-data-table/README.md

 * Performant scrolling
 * Customizable styling
 * Jumping to a row or column
-* Controled scroll API allows touch support
+* Controlled scroll API allows touch support

 Things that are FixedDataTable doesn't do:
 * FixedDataTable does not provide a layout reflow mechanism or calculates content layout information such as width and height of the cell contents.
 The developer has to provide the layout information to the table instead.